Farah Pahlavi: Contemporary art

 The collection created a conundrum for the anti-western Islamic Republic which took power after the fall of the Pahlavi Dynasty in 1979.
-Although politically the fundamentalist government rejected Western influence in Iran, the Western art collection amassed by the Empress was retained, most likely due to its enormous value.
+Although politically the fundamentalist government rejected Western influence in Iran, the Western art collection amassed by Farah was retained, most likely due to its enormous value.
 It was, nevertheless, not publicly displayed and spent nearly two decades in storage in the vaults of the Tehran Museum of Contemporary Art.
 This caused much speculation as to the fate of the artwork which was only put to rest after a large portion of the collection was briefly seen again in an exhibition that took place in Tehran during September 2005.

 Islamic Revolution

-In Iran by early 1978, a number of factors contributed to the internal dissatisfaction with the Imperial Government becoming more pronounced.

-Discontent within the country continued to escalate and later in the year led to demonstrations against the monarchy.
-Pahlavi wrote in her memoirs that during this time "there was an increasingly palpable sense of unease".
+By early 1978, dissatisfaction with Iran's imperial government was pronounced.
+By the end of the year, citizens were holding demonstrations against the monarchy.
+Pahlavi wrote in her memoirs that "there was an increasingly palpable sense of unease".
 Under these circumstances most of the Shahbanu's official activities were cancelled due to concerns for her safety.

-As the year came to a close, the political situation deteriorated further.
-Riots and unrest grew more frequent, culminating in January 1979.
+Riots and unrest grew more frequent and culminated in January 1979.
 The government enacted martial law in most major Iranian cities and the country was on the verge of an open revolution.

-It was at this time, in response to the violent protests, that Mohammad Reza and Farah decided to leave the country.
-They both departed Iran via aircraft on 16 January 1979.
+Mohammad Reza and Farah departed Iran via aircraft on 16 January 1979.